psycedelicAI/AI-Continuity-Architecture-Method/synthetic-test/testing-guide.md

 This order separates the variables gradually.

-It begins with the simplest meaningful test before introducing compilation, cross-model transfer, alternative context sizes, and adversarial status testing.
+It begins with the simplest meaningful test before introducing compilation, cross-model transfer, alternative context sizes, and authority stress testing.

 ---